yvvki/bunup/docs/docs/plugins/inject-styles.md

 ## Options

-The plugin leverages Lightning CSS for transformations and accepts most Lightning CSS transformation options including:
+The plugin leverages Lightning CSS for transformations and passes the options directly to LightningCSS.
+Available options include:

-- `minify`: Controls whether the CSS should be minified
+- `minify`: Controls whether the CSS should be minified (enabled by default if minify option is enabled in build config)
 - `targets`: Specifies browser targets for CSS feature compatibility

 For a complete list of transformation options, refer to the [Lightning CSS documentation](https://lightningcss.dev/docs.html).